cadolphs/google_photo_emailer/README.md

 - Can I store the auth token so I don't have to go through those steps every time?
 - How to attach a file to it?
 - Using the testing concepts?

+# First test
+2023-08-21

+So.
+I have a very simple script that just authenticates with Google and sends a test email to myself.
+That's some sort of infrastructure, so I should put it into an infrastructure wrapper, and also provide something nullable.

+For now, I'll provide two methods, `authenticate` and `send_email`.
+Those go into the high-level class `EmailClient` which is just a wrapper around the Google API methods used to authenticate and send email.
+Then, I also write a stubbed-out version of that class which lets me turn off the "actually talking to Google" part while still having a class that behaves _like_ the emailer.